s3curitybug/similarity-uniform-fuzzy-hash/README.md

   * `src/main/resources`: Contains resources used by the source code:

-    * `VisualPrint`: Contains the resources used by the the VisualRepresentation class to represent Uniform Fuzzy Hashes in a visual way:
+    * `VisualPrint`: Contains the resources used by the VisualRepresentation class to represent Uniform Fuzzy Hashes in a visual way:

       * `printableAscii.base`: Default base of characters used to represent Uniform Fuzzy Hashes Blocks in a visual way.
-It is compossed by printable ascii characters.
+It is composed by printable ascii characters.

   * `src/test/java`: Contains the test code.
 Packages: